Swimming Pool Maintenance

-There are 3 different kinds of filter use in swimming pools, namely: cartridge, sand and diatomaceous earth.
+There are 3 different kinds of filter used in swimming pools, namely: cartridge, sand and diatomaceous earth.
 Each has its own method of cleaning and maintenance procedures.
-Manufacturers list these methods on their manuals.
-However, all types need to be cleaned periodically depending of the type o filter medium and the frequency of use of the pool.
+Manufacturers list these methods in their manuals.
+However, all types need to be cleaned periodically depending on the type o filter medium and the frequency of use of the pool.

 Pool Maintenance Cost

 The DIY (do-it-yourself) approach is a choice for pool owners especially if they know or familiar with basic pool chemistry.
 As we have said, this is not rocket science.
-Other thing is: they must be willing to put more time on this activity.
+Another thing is: they must be willing to put more time into this activity.

 Balancing the water chemistry of your pool water is the most delicate task.
 This could be done manageably using an inexpensive testing kit and proper chemicals that could be purchased online.
 All have instructions on their proper use.